MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 3. Add a new voice command.
 To add a new voice command, click on the “+ add a new speech command” button and you will see a new line that appears down below the list of existing voice commands.
 Type in the voice command you want to use.
 In this example we are going to use the command “play music.”

 >Tip: You can also set a keycode for speech commands.
 This allows for voice commands to trigger upon press of a keyboard key.

-​	In your scene you need to add in the ability to respond to voice commands.
-In order to respond to a voice command, you need to add in the speech handler component.
-It can be assigned to any existing object or a new empty object.

 4. Add the ability to respond to voice commands.
 Select any object in the base scene hierarchy that does not have any other input scripts attached to it (e.g., no manipulation handler.)
 In the inspector panel, click “add component.”
 Type in “speech input handler.”
 Select it.
    ![Lesson5 Chapter1 Step4im](images/Lesson5_chapter1_step4im.PNG)

 By default, you will see 2 checkboxes, one is the “is focus required” checkbox.
 What this means is as long as you are pointing to the object with a gaze ray, (eye-gaze, head-gaze, controller-gaze, or hand-gaze) the voice command will be triggered.
 Uncheck this checkbox to make it so that the user does not have to look at the object to use the voice command.

 5. Add the ability to respond to a voice command.
 To do this, click the “+” button that’s in the speech input handler and select the keyword you would like to respond to.